der-test/rentahack3r.com/README.md

 ## Disclaimer

-This site is purely fictional and creat
+This site is purely fictional and created for entertainment purposes.
+Do not attempt to hire hackers or engage in illegal activities.
+Seriously.

+---

+## Contact

+For inquiries about this mock project, you can not reach us.